Foreign relations of Myanmar: Recent relations

 In October 2017 the United States withdrew military aid to Myanmar units responsible for the displacement of Rohingya in the Rohingya crisis.
 The US later imposed a blacklist on Maung Maung Soe, chief of the Myanmar army's Western Command responsible for the violence, and commanders directly involved.
 The United States also provided humanitarian aid to displaced Rohingya refugees.
-In 2022, the United States formally recognized the Rohingya genocide.
+In 2022, the United States formally recognised the Rohingya genocide.

 In February 2021, a military coup led by Min Aung Hlaing overthrew Aung San Suu Kyi in Myanmar.
 The United States condemned the coup and imposed sanctions on Myanmar military leaders and their business associates.

 In July 2022, the new junta of Myanmar executed four political prisoners, which was met with condemnation from the G7 nations, including the United States.
 The State Department further pressed China to influence the situation.

 In August 2021, as the protests escalated into greater conflict, two Myanmar citizens in the United States were arrested over an alleged plot to hire hitmen to assassinate Kyaw Moe Tun, Myanmar's representative to the United Nations in New York.

 In December 2022, The BURMA Act was passed in Congress authorising sanctions on individuals involved in the coup d'état, providing support to civil society and humanitarian assistance as well as creating a position within the State Department dedicated to democracy in Burma.